 As well as a physiotherapist, Paul is also a Pilates instructor, having trained with Body Control Pilates, and now acting as the consultant to the organisation.
 His Pilates experience has lead him to write a number of books on the practise, working on areas of back care, sports injuries and travel wellbeing.

 Paul has received the BBC Sports Personality of the Year Award 2000 (Team Award).
 He lectures worldwide on sports injuries and Pilates and acts as a consultant to national dance companies and British Airways (in-flight wellbeing programme).
-Paul also provides the Regional Sports Injuries Centre for the English Institute of Sport.

 I have been teaching for 25 years and teaching Pilates specifically since 2000.
 After gaining a BA Hons from Surrey University in Dance I went on to study at The Laban Centre and then commenced a career as a Performer, Choreographer and Dance Teacher.
 Initially I became interested in movement analysis and anatomy through the teaching of the A Level Dance syllabus and after suffering with back pain for a couple of years I decided to stop dancing and retrain as a Pilates Teacher.
 I wished I had listened sooner to those people who told me ‘You should try doing Pilates to help with your back’ when I was still dancing!

 I undertook an 18 month Pilates Foundation apprenticeship training, with Avigail Ben Ari at The Belsize Studio London.
 On completion I continued to work at the studios as a Teacher and Teacher Trainer for several years.
 As well as teaching at Triyoga Studios Primrose Hill, Pilates Plus in Twickenham, Pilates for Dancers course at Roehampton University and many mat classes across London.